spaceh3ad/DataScience/README.md

 ### Euclidain Distance

 Project which uses euclidian distance formula for assigning the closest city to a given spot.
-The code usues scrapped data with cities (city_name, latitude, longitude) and scrapped data of leisure places (lesiure_category, latitude, longitude)
+The code use scrapped data with cities (city_name, latitude, longitude) and scrapped data of leisure places (lesiure_category, latitude, longitude)